Algebraic Hopf invariants and rational models for mapping spaces: Introduction

-In the paper by Berglund this theorem assumes that $C$ is strictly coassociative cocommutative coalgebra, we improve this theorem by relaxing the assumption that $C$ has to be coassociative.
+This theorem is an improvement of Theorem 6.3 form \cite{Berg1}.
+In the paper by Berglund this theorem assumes that $C$ is a strictly coassociative cocommutative coalgebra, we improve this theorem by relaxing the assumption that $C$ has to be coassociative.
 In our construction $C$ can also be a $C_{\infty}$-coalgebra which is a cocommutative coalgebra which is only coassociative up to homotopy.